 The other options are still viable, though, so which one you choose will depend on the implementation and license costs, the skillsets available to you, and your deployment preference.
 If your workflow involves integrating with other external services, like Office 365 or Formstack, that will further tip the scale in favor of Claris Connect.

-No matter which option you choose, you will need to work with an SMS gateway or aggregator to send and receive text messages.
+No matter which option you choose for your FileMaker solution, you will need to work with an SMS gateway or aggregator to send and receive text messages.
 (We will use Twilio in this blog post.)
 Sending texts is straightforward and is done by making a call to the provider’s API.
 Receiving texts is a little more complicated since it requires you to set up a webhook which the provider can call once they receive the inbound message.

 The webhook is the key piece here.
 We can imagine giving Twilio a webhook URL that calls the script Data API endpoint: